 THE PASSION AND SKILL TO MAKE A CHANGE

 The Weil Legal Innovators Program engages incoming law school students in addressing some of the most pressing social and legal challenges in our communities today.
-Weil Legal Innovators is comprised of a class of up to 10 incoming law school students who plan to attend one of eight WLI Law School Partners.
+Weil Legal Innovators is comprised of a class of up to 10 incoming law school students who plan to attend a J.D. program at one of eight WLI Law School Partners.
 Innovators defer their first year of law school to work at a WLI partner nonprofit organization for a paid public service fellowship, executing a strategic initiative designed to leverage their business acumen and commitment to public service, while amplifying the impact of the nonprofits and their important missions.

 WHY BE AN INNOVATOR?